 Conclusions and personal preferences

 Choosing a paper for black and white printing is, in the end, a matter of personal preference and whether the paper suits the style of prints you want to make.
-Fine Art papers are expensive, often 2-3 times the price of a regular photo paper.
+My focus is on making Fine Art prints of my photographs, which helps reduce the field of papers I’m likely to use.
+Nevertheless, Fine Art papers are expensive, often 2-3 times the price of a regular photo papers.
 For that money, I feel they have to deliver not just in terms of image quality but equally in the overall look and feel of the finished print.
-For a smooth ‘darkroom’ like print, it is hard to beat the Fotospeed Platinum Baryta.
+For a smooth ‘darkroom’ like print full of detail, it is hard to beat the Fotospeed Platinum Baryta.
 Fotospeed Platinum Legacy gloss may work well for softer images, however, I find its tone a little too warm and personally, I’d be more likely to use a matte paper for such images.